-- a) Higher Placement existing placement will be advanced one step after having achieved the following: - i) completion of an additional university degree; - ii) the completion of an I.D., V.I.C., teaching certificate, or the equivalent of one year of professional education courses, in addition to or aside from those recognized for the qualifications recognized for the existing placement. - b) Service Increments An Appendix 2 (a) full-time employee is entitled to one increment on the basic salary scale for each 1,566 hours of service to the College until he/she reaches the maximum step.
-An Appendix 2 (b) full-time employee is entitled to one increment on the basic salary scale for each 1,827 hours of service to the College until he/she reaches his/her maximum step.
+- (a) Higher Placement existing placement will be advanced one step after having achieved the following: - (1) completion of an additional university degree; - (2) the completion of an ID, VIC, teaching certificate, or the equivalent of one (1) year of professional education courses, in addition to or aside from those recognized for the qualifications recognized for the existing placement. - (b) Service Increments An Appendix 2(a) full-time employee is entitled to one increment on the basic salary scale for each one thousand five hundred and sixty-six (1,566) hours of service to the College until he/she reaches the maximum step.
+An Appendix 2(b) full-time employee is entitled to one (1) increment on the basic salary scale for each one thousand eight hundred and twenty-seven (1,827) hours of service to the College until he/she reaches his/her maximum step.
 Part-time regular employees will receive an increment once they have completed the equivalent hours of service.
 Non-regular employees shall receive increments on the same basis as regular employees.